niallw/niallw.github.io/index.md

 I graduated with a B.S. with High Honors in Computer Science from <a href="https://www.davidson.edu/" target="_blank">Davidson College</a>.
 During my time at Davidson, I was a member of the DRIVE lab, where I was advised by <a href="https://tabithapeck.com/" target="_blank">Dr. Tabitha Peck</a>.
 My undergraduate thesis studied redirected walking thresholds under different conditions and how we can efficiently estimate them.

 In my free time, I mostly enjoy drawing and competitive video games (DotA 2 and Tetris).<br>
 My name is pronounced in the same way that you pronounce "Nile."
-The different spelling is because my name is Irish.

 <h2>Recent News</h2>
 <ul>